Went's Hardy Alocasia (Alocasia wentii) Indoor Care, Propagation and Problems

-Alocasia wentii (Went's Hardy Alocasia) requires bright indirect light, warm and humid conditions and moderately moist, fertile, well-drained, aroids soils coupled with monthly feeding during the growing season.
+Alocasia wentii (Went's Hardy Alocasia) requires bright indirect light, warm and humid conditions and moderately moist, fertile, well-drained soils coupled with monthly feeding in the growing season.

-Went's Hardy Alocasia also called Hardy Alocasia, Hardy Elephant Ear, New Guinea Shield or Purple Umbrella Plant is among the popular Alocasia varieties with beautiful heart-shaped, glossy green leaves with prominent veins and purple-hued (metallic maroon) undersides.
+Went's Hardy Alocasia also called Hardy Alocasia, Hardy Elephant Ear, New Guinea Shield or Purple Umbrella Plant is among the popular Alocasia varieties and bears beautiful heart-shaped, glossy green leaves with prominent veins and purple-hued (metallic maroon) undersides.

 Hardy Alocasia like the name suggests is more hardy than other Alocasia plants and will tolerate a wide range of growing conditions making it one of the best plants for the home due to its magnificent foliage.